 - Be neat and well-organized

 - Be complete (do all assigned problems, even if they are hard try as best you can)

 Quality homework must be turned in on the day and time that it is due.
 Any child with missing, incomplete or poorly done homework will have their planner stamped “Homework Not Completed” and will need to make up the missing work for partial credit.
 This of course does not apply to students who were absent and will receive full credit once the makeup work is turned in.
 I record homework on a clipboard located on the front table where students can check on a regular basis to see if they owe any work.

 Studies have shown that students who are not successful in math are usually the ones that do not do their homework on a consistent basis.

 - Weekly Warm-Up

-Weekly Warm-Ups are graded review sheets that are given to students on Fridays and are due on the following Thursday.
+Weekly Warm-Ups are graded review sheets that are due every Wednesday.
 This graded assignment reviews and keeps fresh in student’s minds what we are learning in class/ have learned.
 Students are allowed to use their notes, textbooks and ask for extra-help on this assignment.
 Students are encouraged to do corrections to bring their grade up if they received a 2.5 or below.

 - Absent policy

 It is the student’s responsibility to see me for any work that they owe.
 If they are out for one day, call a friend to see what they missed or check our website.
 If they are out for more than one day, parents must email me or call the school (227-1770) to request work from the teacher that can be picked up at the end of the school day or be sent home with a classmate/sibling.
 Many students do not put forth the effort to make up absent work and it ends up affecting their understanding and progress.
 Vacation is not considered a legal absence.

 We will be following the district’s Standards based grading, elementary report card and the 1-4 rating system.